Learn from and work with world-class faculty

 In the Thesis Track, the student must successfully complete 20 credit hours of required course work, one credit hour of elective course work, 14 credit hours of research and nine hours of thesis work.
 This curriculum is designed to immerse students in independent study of evolutionary and comparative anatomy, while honing their research and presentation skills.

 Applicants are highly encouraged to contact the specific faculty member they are interested in working with prior to applying.
-Applications to the Master of Science in Anatomy Thesis Track program are only accepted through the DMU website.
+Applications to the Master of Science in Anatomy Thesis Track program are submitted directly through the Post Baccalaureate Centralized Application Service (PostBacCAS).

 Students applying to the Thesis Track program must have a strong background in science, with experience in evolution, biology, paleontology, and/or biological anthropology.
 Specific preferred courses largely depend on the faculty mentor the applicant wants to work with and the mentor’s research program, but courses could include evolutionary biology, genetics, human osteology, comparative anatomy, chemistry, physics, sedimentary geology, statistics, etc.